greenthegarden/greenthegarden.github.io/_posts/2017-06-09-emonpi-build.md

 ### Disk Image

-The base disk image I have used is [emonSD-07Nov16 BETA](https://community.openenergymonitor.org/t/emonsd-07nov16-release-tada/2137) which I flashed to a 16MB DS card using []().
+The base disk image I have used is [emonSD-07Nov16 BETA](https://community.openenergymonitor.org/t/emonsd-07nov16-release-tada/2137) which I flashed to a 16MB SD card using []().

 ### Expand file system